Are you looking for easy ways to integrate your Twitter feed into your website?

 One of the most popular ways to integrate Twitter is to embed a live Twitter feed into your website.

-Usually, embedded Twitter feeds contain tweets from your own user account, like the example below where we showed the latest tweets from our Smash Balloon account in Twitter.
+Usually, embedded Twitter feeds contain tweets from your own user account, like the example below where we showed the latest tweets from our Smash Balloon account on Twitter.

-You can add a relevant Twitter feed to your website to boost your audience reach as well.
+Also, did you know that you can add a relevant Twitter feed to your website to boost your audience reach as well?

-Plus, embedded Twitter feeds contain a follow button to encourage your website visitors to subscribe to your tweets.
-Right on your website.
+Plus, embedded social media feeds can feature a “follow button” to encourage your website visitors to subscribe to your tweets by being your Twitter followers.

 Want to try this for your own website?
-Sure, you can!
-Just take a look at this tutorial on how to embed a Twitter feed on WordPress in just 5 easy steps today.
+Take a look at this tutorial on how to embed a Twitter feed on WordPress in just 5 easy steps today.